eramdam/sticky-fingers/README.md

-# "Touch" controls for Balatro PC/Mac
+# Sticky Fingers

-This Balatro mod injects the drag-and-drop interactions from the iOS port into the PC game, making it a bit more fun to play on desktop and improving the experience on Steam Deck!
-The usual mouse controls are kept intact as well.
+A mod that brings "touch" controls to Balatro on PC/Mac, making it a bit more fun to play on desktop and improving the experience on touch-based PCs like the Steam Deck!
+The default mouse controls are kept intact.

 [![](meta/balatro-touch-mode-0001.png)](meta/balatro-touch-mode.gif)